 ‘Science Communication’ workshop for students and ECRs in the mineral sciences

-The Mineralogical Society, the Applied Mineralogy Group and the Mineral Deposits Studies Group have organized a writing workshop for students and early career researchers.
-The course is designed to help us think about how to represent information about our research to make it readable by non-specialists.
+The Mineralogical Society, the Applied Mineralogy Group and the Mineral Deposits Studies Group organized a writing workshop for students and early career researchers.
+The course was designed to help us think about how to represent information about our research to make it readable by non-specialists.
 Please register below if you are interested in attending.
 This course is open to all.
 There is no charge and the course will consist of five weekly, one-hour sessions from 22 January–19 February 2021.

 “Migrate your science from research report to public understanding!
 Cement your skills by compacting your message, identifying your audience’s interests, and getting to the core of self-evaluation.
 We will apprehend fundamental bloopers and introduce techniques such as storytelling and narrative structure to provide a solid foundation for any written piece.

 In this interactive 5-part series of training modules, we cycled through writing for children, the general public and for policymakers and talk about the importance of platform, curriculum, and purpose.
 We mentioned graphs, diagrams and equations, and provided resources to take away.

 This series of workshops was open to all and was free of charge.